Botanical Name: Gasteria sp.

 Light: Bright light, with some direct sun in winter.

-Water: Keep soil barely moist spring through fall, slightly drier in winter.
-Do not allow the potting medium to dry out completely.
+Water: Drench and dry.
+Water thoroughly, then allow the potting medium to dry completely before watering again.
 Water the potting medium, not the plant.
-Avoid getting water on its leaves, which can cause them to rot.
+Avoid getting water on its leaves, which can cause fungus.

 Humidity: Average room (around 40% relative humidity) suits this succulent.